Facultade de Filoloxía e Tradución (office N 1). Campus Universitario. E-36310 Vigo.

 From October 2010 until September 2011 she worked as an invited research fellow at the CNRS / Paris 8 (funded with a postdoctoral grant by the Fundación Barrié), where she supervised a master’s dissertation and co-organised the workshop Metrics, Phonology and Acquisition.

-She has been a member of the LVTC group since 2001, with whom she has co-organised a number of international conferences, such as the Second International Conference on Late Modern English (2004), the First Vigo-Newcastle-Santiago-Leuven International Workshop on the Structure of the Noun Phrase in English (2009), the 28th International Conference of the Spanish Association for Applied Linguistics (2010), ELLIPSIS2012: crosslinguistic, formal, semantic, discoursive and processing perspectives (2012), Englishes Today (2013), and the forthcoming 28th SELIM Conference (2016) and 7th BICLCE (2017) .
+She has been a member of the LVTC group since 2001, with whom she has co-organised a number of international conferences, such as the Second International Conference on Late Modern English (2004), the First Vigo-Newcastle-Santiago-Leuven International Workshop on the Structure of the Noun Phrase in English (2009), the 28th International Conference of the Spanish Association for Applied Linguistics (2010), ELLIPSIS2012: crosslinguistic, formal, semantic, discoursive and processing perspectives (2012), Englishes Today (2013), 28th SELIM Conference (2016), and 7th BICLCE (2017) .

 In November 2015 it was announced that Rosalía had passed the 'habilitation' exam qualifying her for promotion to Senior Lecturer (Profesora Titular de Universidad).

 As a specialist in Phonology and Music, Rosalía has published extensively on the interface between suprasegmental phonology (rhythm and intonation), metrics and music as well as on text-setting in the framework of Optimality Theory.
-Her research interests focus, on the one hand, on the relationship between text, melody and musical rhythm from both a synchronic and a diachronic perspective and, on the other, on various aspects of linguistic prosody, with special emphasis on stress and intonation in English.
+Her research interests focus, on the one hand, on the relationship between text, melody and musical rhythm from both a synchronic and a diachronic perspective and, on the other, on various aspects of linguistic prosody, with special emphasis on stress and intonation in English, as well as Spanish and Galician.